ThePrez/ServiceCommander-IBMi/README.md

 # Installation

+**System Requirements**

+For most of the features of this tool, the following is required to be installed (the `make install` of the installation steps should handle these for you):
+- db2util (`yum install db2util`)
+- OpenJDK (`yum install openjdk-11`)
+- bash (`yum install bash`)
+- GNU coreutils (`yum install coreutils-gnu`)

+The performance information support (`perfinfo`) has additional requirements, including:
+- Python 3 with the ibm_db database connector (`yum install python3-ibm_db`)
+- Required operating system support, which depends on your IBM i operating system level, as follows:
+    - IBM i 7.4: included with base OS
+    - IBM i 7.3: Group PTF SF99703 Level 11
+    - IBM i 7.2: Group PTF SF99702 Level 23
+    - IBM i 7.1 (and earlier): not supported

 ## Option 1: Binary distribution
 You can install the binary distribution by copying the link to the `.rpm` file from the releases page of this project and using `yum` to install it.
 For instance, to install the v0.3.3 release:
 ```